daveseah/good-code-examples/sources/browser-javascript/01-mvc/README.md

 This example uses a set of source files based on Tania Rascia's [A simple MVC application in plain JavaScript](https://github.com/taniarascia/mvc/) tutorial.
 I've also modified the project to work with my Parcel build configuration.

+Current available examples:

+- `js01-mvc` - the as-implemented version of Tania Rascia's source from August 4, 2019.

 ## Running

 _PREREQUISITE: Make sure to [install](https://github.com/daveseah/good-code-examples/#installation) the build tools._

+Use the `npm run <script>` command from the terminal at the repo root.
+Example:

 ```
 cd good-code-examples